In this section

-Students Legal Service - University of Queensland gives free legal advice to students of UQ, including advice about consumer matters and responding to letters of demand.
+Students Legal Service - University of Queensland gives free legal advice to UQ students, including advice about consumer matters and responding to letters of demand.

-National Legal Aid can refer you to Legal Aid in other states if your debt or court proceedings are in another state.
+National Legal Aid can refer you to another Legal Aid commission if your debt or court proceedings are in another state.

 Queensland Law Society can refer you to a specialist private lawyer for advice or representation.

-These organisations may also help.
+These organisations may also help with debt-related matters.
 They don’t give legal advice.

-Financial Ombudsman Service gives independent dispute resolution for unresolved complaints about financial services providers and credit reporting agencies.
+Australian Financial Complaints Authority (AFCA) gives independent dispute resolution for unresolved complaints about financial services providers and credit reporting agencies.

-The Australian Competition and Consumer Commission (ACCC) have information about:
+The Australian Competition and Consumer Commission (ACCC) has information about:

 The ACCC and ASIC produce a publication about your rights and responsibilities when you owe a debt, called Dealing with debt collectors: your rights and responsibilities.

-ASIC's MoneySmart website - ASIC may be able to help with disputes about financial products and services.
+ASIC's MoneySmart website has information on how they may be able to help with disputes about financial products and services.